googlesamples/unity-jar-resolver/README.md

-If you wish to redistribute `EDM4U` inside your plugin, you **must** follow these steps when importing the `play-services-resolver-*.unitypackage`, and when exporting your own plugin
+If you wish to redistribute `EDM4U` inside your plugin, you **must** follow these steps when importing the `external-dependency-manager-*.unitypackage`, and when exporting your own plugin
 package:

-   1. Import the `play-services-resolver-*.unitypackage` into your plugin project by
+   1. Import the `external-dependency-manager-*.unitypackage` into your plugin project by
       [running Unity from the command line](https://docs.unity3d.com/Manual/CommandLineArguments.html), ensuring that you add the `-gvh_disable` option.